SQream/sqream_docs/guides/operations/index.rst

 Operations
 **********************************

-The guides in this section include information about installing Monit, best practices, monitoring, logging, troubleshooting, and maintaining a SQream DB cluster.
+The guides in this section include information about best practices, monitoring, logging, troubleshooting, and maintaining a SQream DB cluster.

 .. toctree::
    :maxdepth: 8